 Further keynote speeches were delivered by researchers from the Centre for Livelihoods and Social Innovation (CLSI), Tata Institute of Social Sciences (TISS), Indo-German Centre for Sustainability (IGCS), German Academic Exchange Service (DAAD), and the Environmental Policy Research Centre, Free University of Berlin.

-Right Livelihood Award Laureate Shrikrishna Upadhyay presented and discuss a regional action plan for sustainable livelihood in countries of South Asia.
-Upadhyay also spoke on a Public Plenary Panel on “Reimagining Sustainable Livelihoods: Creating Synergies through State-University-Civil Society Partnerships”, joined by Dr. Swati Banerjee, RLC Mumbai Coordinator, and Prof. Abdul Shaban, Deputy Director of TISS, and Dr. Victor Karunan, Chulalongkorn University, Bangkok.
+Right Livelihood Award Laureate Shrikrishna Upadhyay presented and discussed a regional action plan for sustainable livelihood in countries of South Asia.
+Upadhyay also spoke on a Public Plenary Panel on “Reimagining Sustainable Livelihoods: Creating Synergies through State-University-Civil Society Partnerships”, joined by Dr. Swati Banerjee, RLC Mumbai Coordinator, Prof. Abdul Shaban, Deputy Director of TISS, and Dr. Victor Karunan, Chulalongkorn University, Bangkok.

 Karunan, who represented the newest RLC Campus in Thailand, urged the importance of South Asian and South East Asian collaborations, and addressed the role of researchers working together with practitioners: “The economic development model that we have, with its political, cultural and psychological consequences, is at the origin of these imbalances.
 But it is necessary to find solutions urgently.
 The time has come to put forward new orientations and not just adaptations of the existing system.
 To reflect on this and to bring together the forces for change has become a top priority.”

 On the second workshop day, all participants visited two civil society organisations in Mumbai: